Death to Timesheets

 I think it was around 1919 some lawyer invented hourly billing.
 So we’ve only really had 100 years of this Marxist tactic to slap on a price.
 When it’s no price at all.
 It’s just billings.

 Hourly billing doesn’t reward the best in your business

 Most firms put the same rate on a junior and a senior.
 Do you want to make real money?
-Do you want to be known as experts, get a grip.
+Or do you want to be known as experts, get a grip.